CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _07-Mar-22 03:20 PM_:

 In our Communitas call today, we agreed that it made sense to share this document with Stewards and even ping a few of you who might be particularly interested ( @liviade, @Zeptimus, @griff (💜, 💜), @chuygarcia.eth, @natesuits, @Juankbell, @akrtws (TE Academy) ).
 This doc started as a plan for Communitas but the first half of it evolved into a bigger exploration of how the TEC relates to it people over time.
 This bigger frame is intentionally ambitious - not a concrete plan so much as a framework that can serve as catalyst for conversation, and then--if it makes sense-- turned into actual plans.
 I recommend commenting directly in the document as a first step in the conversation.
-Here it is: [https://docs.google.com/document/d/1U56cG2uAN2zPpDVEdDwVqlxjSFQMJ2KhDyrbCvdWvcc/edit?usp=sharing](https://docs.google.com/document/d/1U56cG2uAN2zPpDVEdDwVqlxjSFQMJ2KhDyrbCvdWvcc/edit?usp=sharing) (edited)
+Here it is: [https://docs.google.com/document/d/1U56cG2uAN2zPpDVEdDwVqlxjSFQMJ2KhDyrbCvdWvcc

 The TEC and Its People